Q: Why was my comment removed?

 A: See the section on "why was my comment removed?" above.
 We no longer have the staff resources to consider a commenter's past conduct when making a decision to ban them.
 If you break the rules, you're out.

-Q: Can you tell me why I've been banned?
+Q: Will you tell me when I’ve been banned, or tell me why?
 And can I be reinstated?

 Q: Why don't you make people use real names?